Small Angus beef cattle, scientifically developed for better feed

 Trangie Research Station's Aberdeen Angus foundation stock was

-Revolution, was then considered to be the best Aberdeen Angus
+Revolution, son of Earl Marshall, was then considered the best Aberdeen Angus

 bull in the world.
 Two of his sons,